-OPTION 1 otion to take the laptop home r appropriate care, handling and usage of the laptop and ceptable Use Guidelines, Student and Parent
+We understand that the child is responsible t OPTION 1 option to take the laptop home for appropriate care, handling and usage of the laptop and cceptable Use Guidelines, Student and Parent

 Responsibilities.

 Parent Signature: Print Name:

 Student Signature: Print Name:

 Date:

-Student uses 1 We have opted to not allow the student to take OPTION 2 the laptop at school only e the laptop home.
-We understand that the student ace at the end of the day and they are to pick it up
+Student use We have opted to not allow the student to ta OPTION 2 s the laptop at school only ake the laptop home.
+We understand that the student place at the end of the day and they are to pick it up

 Parent Signature: Print Name:

 Student Signature: Print Name:

 Date: